-21. The Board of Directors shall appoint an Executive Committee of not less than five (5) nor more than seven (7) directors, including the President, Immediate Past President, Vice President, Secretary, Treasurer, and delegate to the Executive Committee any of the powers and authority of the Board in the management of the business and the affairs of the corporation, except as otherwise provided by law.
+21. The Board of Directors shall appoint an Executive Committee of not less than five (5) nor more than seven (7) directors, including the President, any ex officio Past President, Vice President, Secretary, Treasurer, and delegate to the Executive Committee any of the powers and authority of the Board in the management of the business and the affairs of the corporation, except as otherwise provided by law.
 Non-officer members of the executive committee shall serve for one year.
 A majority of the members of the executive committee shall constitute a quorum.

 22. Every other year, the Board of Directors shall, at the final session of the Winter Annual Meeting, elect a member of the United States Handball Association to the office of President.
 The President shall serve for the period of two years or until a successor has been chosen.

 23. The President shall provide for the signature of all certificates of membership, and, subject to the approval of the Board of Directors, generally assume and perform the usual and customary duties, functions and services of the principal executive officer of the corporation, including signing, with the Secretary or any other proper officer of the corporation authorized by the Board of Directors, any deeds, mortgages, bonds, contracts or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors to some other officer or agent of the corporation.
 The President, with the approval of the Board of Directors, may appoint such commissioners, chairmen, committees, etc., as may be needed by the association.
-The President shall serve as ex-officio member, with full voting privileges, all association commttees, sub-committees, task forces and ad hoc groups.
+The President shall serve as ex-officio member, with full voting privileges, all association committees, sub-committees, task forces and ad hoc groups.

 24. The Vice President shall, in the absence or disability of the President, perform the duties and exercise the powers of the President, and shall perform such other duties as the Board of Directors shall prescribe.
 The Vice President shall serve for one year or until a successor has been chosen.